alter-alter/DelugeFirmware/README.md

 While holding down the Note pad, pressing and turning the Tempo knob applies quantize/humanize to all rows.

-\*This feature can be turned On/Off in the community settings menu.
+\*This feature can be turned On/Off in the runtime feature setting.
+(Runtime Feature Setting is available in the Shift+Select knob menu.)

 https://youtu.be/iAL447a1jD4